 This week, my seventh grader has been in tears because of girls on her basketball team.
-She’s 12, and 12-year-olds are a little over sensitive at times.
+She’s 12, and 12-year-olds can be overly sensitive at times.
 And insecure.
 And sometimes it’s neither of those things, because 12-year-old girls can be mean.
 So, we talk.

 She worries that she’s weird.
 She worries that she is trying too hard.
 Sometime she worries she is not trying hard enough.
 She worries that kids think she is a goody-goody.
-(Her words, not mine.)
-She worries that her hair is thin.
-She worries that her teeth look funny.
-Or she worries that she’s short.
+She worries that her hair is thin, her teeth look funny, she’s short.
 She compares herself to everyone, but especially to her big sister.